You are here

 18.2 Securities—Rule 10b-5 Claim

-The plaintiff alleges that the defendant defrauded [him] [her] [it] by [describe the plaintiff’s "10b-5" claim].
-This is referred to as "the plaintiff’s 10b-5 claim."
+The plaintiff alleges that the defendant defrauded [him] [her] [other pronoun] [it] by [describe the plaintiff’s “10b-5” claim].
+This is referred to as “the plaintiff’s 10b-5 claim.”

-On this claim, the plaintiff has the burden of proving each of the following elements by a preponderance of the evidence:
+To succeed on this claim, the plaintiff has the burden of proving each of the following five elements by a preponderance of the evidence:

-3. The defendant [used] [caused the use of] [an instrumentality of interstate commerce, such as mail or telephone] [a facility of a national securities exchange] in connection with the [purchase] [sale] of securities, regardless of whether the [instrumentality] [facility] itself was used to make an untrue statement or a material omission;
+Third, I defendant [used] [caused the use of] [an instrumentality of interstate commerce, such as mail, telephone, or internet] [a facility of a national securities exchange] in connection with the [purchase] [sale] of securities, regardless of whether the [instrumentality] [facility] itself was used to make an untrue statement or a material omission;

-If you find that the plaintiff has proved each of the above elements, your verdict should be for the plaintiff.
+If you find that the plaintiff has proved each of these elements, your verdict should be for the plaintiff.
 If, on the other hand, you find that the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.

 Comment